-The Committee shall be appointed by the Board from amongst the Directors of the Company and shall consist of at least three (3) Directors, wholly or a majority of whom are Non-Executive Directors.
+The Committee shall be appointed by the Board from amongst the Directors of the Company and shall consist exclusively of Non-Executive Directors, minimum three (3), a majority of whom are Independent Directors.

-The members of the Committee shall elect the Chairman from amongst their members who shall be a Non-Executive Director.
+The members of the Committee shall elect the Chairman from amongst their members who shall be an Independent Director.

-The quorum shall be two (2) members, a majority of whom shall be Non-Executive Directors.
+The quorum shall be two (2) members, a majority of whom shall be Independent Directors.